chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/go-hotel-llm.md

 3. **AWS Redshift**: For analytics workloads
     - Pros: Columnar storage, optimized for analytics
-    - Cons: More complex setup, better for read-heavy analytics
+    - Cons: More complex setup, better for read-heavy analytics once data is standardized

-4. **MongoDB**: If you need document flexibility
+4. **MongoDB**: If we need future document flexibility and secondary storage
     - Pros: Native JSON, flexible schema
     - Cons: Different query model, may need to rethink relationships

 **Recommendation**: Start with SQLite for development, migrate to PostgreSQL for production.
 The raw SQL approach makes migration straightforward.

-### Code Simplification Opportunities
+### Code Simplification ToDo

 1. **Struct Simplification**:
     - Consider flattening some nested JSON structures